Barbara Hallquist

-Barbara Hallquist DeGroot (born May 1, 1957) is a retired professional tennis player from the U.S. She was the first female student to receive an athletic scholarship from the University of Southern California (USC) as a result of Title IX legislation.
+Barbara Hallquist DeGroot (born May 1, 1957) is a retired American tennis professional.
+She was the first female student to receive an athletic scholarship from the University of Southern California (USC) as a result of Title IX legislation.
 She played tennis for USC from 1976 to 1979.

 College titles

 Hallquist won the national collegiate singles title in 1976 and 1977.
 She also won four team national championships.
 She was a four-year letter winner (1976-1979) and a four-time All-American.
 Hallquist won seven national collegiate tournaments.
 She was the winner of the USTA singles titles in 1976 and 1977.
 She earned MVP honors in 1977 as a member of three US Junior Federation Cup teams.

 Professional career

 After college, Hallquist turned pro, and she attained a world ranking of 30, completing all four Grand Slam events.
 In 1980, Hallquist reached the singles quarterfinals at the US Open and advanced twice to the doubles quarterfinals.
 Her last major appearance was the 1983 US Open.